 Facebook Pixel is just a bit of code you place on your website.
 To be more clear, it’s similar to Google Analytics since it tracks traffic and conversions from Facebook and Instagram advertisements.
 The data drawn from analytics will help build target audiences and retarget those who have previously interacted with your web pages.

-For instance, users visit your website to make a purchase, read your content or click on any ads.
-Facebook Pixel will track all of their activities by dropping cookies and tie them to your Facebook ads.
-This helps you keep in touch with your previous customers, which is known as retargeting.
+For instance, users visit your website to make a purchase, read your content or click on an ad.
+Facebook Pixel will track all of the user activities by dropping cookies and tying them to your Facebook ads.
+It helps you keep in touch with your previous customers, which is known as retargeting.

 That’s all basic information about Facebook Pixel.
 Let’s dive into the following process to install Facebook Pixel on your site.